saurluca/dendritic-computation/README.md

 - plot weight over picture of a dendrite
 - Why does He init work? should I also choose it
 - check if dendirte connctions remains coanst with sampling
+- TODO: reset update values for Adam for the new grads

 ### Triggerig resampling